+CPGP

+Computer Delivered - The CPGP examination is a one-part, 165 multiple-choice question, four-and-a-half-hour exam and is offered in English only.
+One hundred and fifty questions are scored and 15 are unscored.

-Each certification candidate is required to pass a written examination that consists of multiple choice questions that measure comprehension of the Body of Knowledge.
-The Pharmaceutical GMP Professional examination is a one-part, 150 question, four-hour exam and is offered in English.
+Paper and Pencil - The CPGP examination is a one-part, 150 multiple-choice question, four-hour exam and is offered in English only.

 Education and/or Experience

-You must have five years of on-the-job experience in one or more of the areas of the Certified Pharmaceutical GMP Professional Body of Knowledge.
-A minimum of three years of this experience must be in a decision-making position.
-"Decision-making" is defined as the authority to define, execute, or control projects/ processes and to be responsible for the outcome.
-This may or may not include management or supervisory positions.
-There are no education waivers for this exam.
+You must have five years of on-thejob experience in one or more of the

+areas of the Certified Pharmaceutical

+GMP Professional Body of Knowledge.

+A minimum of three years of this

+experience must be in a decision-making

+position.
+"Decision-making" is defined

+as the authority to define, execute, or

+control projects/processes and to be

+responsible for the outcome.
+This may

+or may not include management or

+supervisory positions.
+There are no

+education waivers for this exam.

-For comprehensive exam information on the Pharmaceutical GMP Professional certification, visit asq.org/certification.
+For comprehensive exam information on the Pharmaceutical GMP Professional certification, visit asq.org/cert.